 - Extreme hyperactivity that is uncharacteristic of their usual behavior

 With animals, any major sudden change in behavior is usually a sign that something is wrong.
 The above-listed symptoms will take effect within one hour of caffeine consumption, and can last for up to six hours.
+That’s why you’ll want to contact your vet as soon as you can.

 If you suspect that your pet may have consumed caffeine, try to feel their heartbeat right away.
 Of all the symptoms listed above, an erratic heartbeat may be the most indicative of serious potential consequences.